 In July of 1992, the 10-team conference disbanded as its women’s programs realigned with their men’s teams in their respective conferences.
 The league assumed its new name on July 1, 1992, becoming the Gateway Football Conference, an NCAA FCS football league comprised of seven Midwest institutions.

 The Gateway Conference football division was born on August 21, 1985, when the Gateway Conference President’s Council voted to add a FCS football division for six of its members to the previously all-women’s athletics organization.
 Founding members of the football division were Eastern Illinois, Illinois State, UNI, Southern Illinois, Southwest Missouri State (now Missouri State), and Western Illinois.
 The creation of the football division marked the first time in college annals that football was added to a women’s conference.
 In June of 1986, Indiana State became the seventh member of the conference.

-The Missouri Valley Football Conference is the only automatic FCS qualifying conference that sponsors football as its only sport, as the league completed its service to women’s athletics following the 1991-92 season.
+The Missouri Valley Football Conference is one of two automatic FCS qualifying conferences (Pioneer Football League the other) that sponsors football as its only sport, as the league completed its service to women’s athletics following the 1991-92 season.
 Although the league no longer sponsors women’s sports, the league has an historical place in the development of intercollegiate women’s athletics.